bhfs9999/colonoscopy_tissue_screen_and_segmentation/ReadMe.md

 * install other package `pip install -r requirement.txt`

 ## Usage
+### Prepare data
+1. Download data: Follow the instruction [here](https://digestpath2019.grand-challenge.org/Download/).
+2. Prepare data: unzip the download file, and put all the image together in `data/raw_data`.

+    *note: only malignant tissue have corresponding mask, you need to generate mask for benign tissue (zero mask with the same size) to train malignant and benign sample together.
+You can use  use script `lib/util/process/pre_processes/generate_benign_mask.py`*

 ### Training model
 ##### Quick start
 `CUDA_VISIBLE_DEVICES=0 python train_net.py --config-file ./configs/unet/layer4_dicelossv1_dsv2_down4.yaml`